 2. Add the rest of the ingredients to the pumpkin puree and mix well with a spoon or spatula.

 3. Heat a pan with the oil and spoon the mixture into the pan.
 Only turn the pampoenkoekies once they are golden brown.
+(For a better looking final product you can shape them by spooning the dough through a metal cookie cutter on the pan)

 4. Place on paper towel and drizzle with cinnamon sugar and serve warm.